 A lot of branded and supermarket own brand powdered gravy is also vegan, including certain flavours from Knorr, Bisto and Aunt Bessie's, see a list of what gravy is available in different supermarkets on Vegan Womble.

-Vegetarian puddings are easy – almost every pudding will be suitable, just watch out for anything with gelatine in (vegetarian jelly mixes, such as Just Wholefoods Vegetarian Jelly available from health food shops and online, are available if you’re making your own Christmas trifle).
+Vegetarian puddings are easy – almost every pudding will be suitable, just watch out for anything with gelatine in (vegetarian jelly mixes, such as Just Wholefoods Vegetarian Jelly available from health food shops and online, and Hartley's powdered jelly, are available if you’re making your own Christmas trifle).

 Visit our recipe section for a whole range of desserts.